Mobility and Access Committee for Scotland (MACS)

 Joanne Devitt

-Joanne is involved with ACE and ENABLE Scotland.
-ACE is an Active Community of Empowered people with learning disabilities, who challenge barriers to an equal society for every person with learning disability in every community across Scotland.
+She is involved with ACE (Active Community of Empowered people with learning disabilities), who challenge barriers to an equal society for every person with learning disability in every community across Scotland.
 She was elected by her local Elgin ACE members to represent their group at the National ACE meetings.
-Through her lived-in experience and her work with ACE, she has an understanding of local and national issues for disabled people.

 Susan Fulton